zetaxbyte/create-dtbo-img-form-source-kernel/README.md

 5. after that you just simplly bash make-dtbo-img.sh that script, it will make dtbo.img automaticly

+6. and then go check on folder out of you source kernel out/arch/arm64/boot you will see dtbo.img partition

-5. read this for not wrong step !!!!
+7. read this for not wrong step !!!!
 ===================================